HidayetCanOzcan/VorionSDK/README.md

 ## Future Features

-- **WebSocket Support**: We plan to add WebSocket support for real-time communication and long-running operations.
-This will be particularly useful for scenarios requiring asynchronous operations and instant updates.
+- **Enhanced WebSocket Support**: We plan to expand our WebSocket capabilities, including support for custom events and improved error handling.
+This will include completing and refining the type definitions for WebSocket events and payloads to provide a fully type-safe experience.

-## Examples

-For more detailed examples and use cases, please refer to the `examples` folder in this repository.
-These examples cover various scenarios and demonstrate how to use different features of the Vorion SDK effectively.
+- **Real-time Collaboration**: Implement features that leverage WebSockets for real-time collaboration between multiple users or agents.

 ## License